AI Insights score and explanation

 - Country and location mismatches

 These features are weighted based on how much they influence fraud risk.
 The more influence a signal has, the more impact it has on the score.
-Each customer's fraud pattern is different, thus AI Insights Score’s algorithm learn from the data and uses the relevant features in customer-specific models.
+Each customer's fraud pattern is different, thus the AI insights score’s algorithm learns from all data signals and uses the relevant features in customer-specific models.

 The AI Insights Score complements SEON’s rule-based Fraud Score.
 Rules remain transparent and under your control, while the AI Insights Score provides an additional layer of intelligence, reveals the rationale behind the score and catches patterns that static rules and human analysis might miss.